 Intentionality in Virtual Work: Clarifying Digital Product Delivery

-Friends, I’m so excited to tell you that I had the pleasure of speaking at the Digital CPA 2021 conference as a co-presenter with Kevin Cumley.
+I had the pleasure of speaking at the Digital CPA conference as a co-presenter with Kevin Cumley.
 Mr. Cumley was recently named one of the top 100 influencers in accounting.
 At the conference, I talked about the role of the digital CFO to keep clients and employees engaged, connected, and productive in a system that might be completely different than what the client and workplace are used to.

-One regular stumbling block I run into about running a virtual business is the issue of virtual deliverables.
-Virtual deliverables are basically anything that isn’t tangible.
-In my business, that includes completed reports, finished software setup, or a year of books that are ready to be submitted to the IRS.
-Everyone on the team must know when a deliverable is finished, delivered to the client, received, approved, or returned for changes.
-The whole process needs to be clear to the client and to my team.
+One regular stumbling block I run into in running a virtual business is the issue of digital product delivery.
+Digital products, or virtual deliverables, are anything that isn’t tangible—in my business, that includes completed reports, finished software setup, or a year of books that are ready to be submitted to the IRS.
+Everyone on the team must know when a deliverable is completed, delivered to the client, received, approved, or returned for changes.
+The whole process needs to be clear to the client and my team.

-What are the expectations of virtual product delivery?
+What are the Expectations of Digital Product Delivery?

 - Confirming and proving delivery of the goods to the client.